seahorn/clam/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/4/4c/LLVM_Logo.svg" alt="llvm logo" width=280 height=200 />
 <img src="http://i.imgur.com/IDKhq5h.png" alt="crab logo" width=280 height=200 />

 #About#

 Crab-llvm is a static analyzer that computes inductive invariants based on [Crab](https://github.com/seahorn/crab) for LLVM-based languages.

-Crab-llvm provides two standalone tools: `llvmpp` and `crabllvm`:
+Crab-llvm provides two standalone tools: `crabllvmpp` and `crabllvm`:

-- `llvmpp`: is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.
+- `crabllvmpp`: is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.

 - `crabllvm`: converts LLVM bitcode into a language-independent CFG and computes invariants from it.

-The use of `llvmpp` is optional but highly recommended with large programs.
+The use of `crabllvmpp` is optional but highly recommended with large programs.

 #License#